bysse/stml/cli/readme.md

 ## CLI

 The CLI tool is the main entrypoint for STML manipulation.
-The most useful switch is to invoke it with `-h` to get the help screen.
-The second most useful switch is to generate auto completion for your shell (only bash supported).
+The most useful flag is to invoke it with `-h` to get the help screen.
+The second most useful flag is to generate auto completion for your shell (only bash supported).

     source <(stml -c bash)

+The third most useful flag is `--kubectl` which generates the kubectl plugin script.
+To install the plugin use:

+    stml --kubectl | sudo tee /usr/local/bin/kubectl-stml
+    sudo chmod +x /usr/local/bin/kubectl-stml

 ## Types